temporalio/cli/temporalcli/commandsmd/commands.md

     --promote-global
 ```

-Archives that were previously enabled or disabled can be changed with
+You may update archives that were previously enabled or disabled.
-this command.
-However, URI values for archival states can't' be changed
+Note: URI values for archival states can't be changed after being enabled:
-after the states are enabled:

 ```
 temporal operator namespace update \